simonw/datasette/docs/metadata.rst

 Source, license and about
 -------------------------

 The three visible metadata fields you can apply to everything, specific databases or specific tables are source, license and about.
-All three are optionaly.
+All three are optional.

 **source** and **source_url** should be used to indicate where the underlying data came from.